mniip/hexchat-lua/README.md

 Finds a context object for a tab on the given channel of the given channel.
 If `server_name` is nil, it searches for the given channel or query across all servers.
 If `channel_name` is nil, finds the frontmost tab of the given server.
 If both are `nil`, returns current context.
 In any case, if the specified tab was not found, the function returns nil.

 #### `ctx:set()` and `hexchat.set_context(ctx)`
 Makes `ctx` the "current" context.
 All `hexchat.*` will be using this context.
 This setting only persists within one event.
 Next time any of the callbacks is called, the current context will be set to the actual one.
+Returns a boolean indicating whether the context was successfully set.

 #### `ctx:find_context(server_name, channel_name)`
 Identical to `hexchat.find_context`, except the defaults are based on the current context.